SharpWoofer/marker-sagemaker/README.md

 # Marker-SageMaker: Supercharged Document Conversion

 This is a fork of the original **[marker](https://github.com/datalab-to/marker)**, the incredibly fast and accurate document conversion tool.
-This version is customized to integrate with a private, high-performance **Qwen 2.5 VL 72B** model hosted on HTX (Home Team Science and Technology Singapore) servers via Amazon SageMaker.
+This version is customized to integrate with a private, high-performance **Qwen 2.5 VL 72B** model hosted on [HTX](https://www.htx.gov.sg/) servers via Amazon SageMaker.

 By combining Marker's state-of-the-art layout detection with a powerful, custom-hosted multimodal LLM, this fork unlocks next-level accuracy for even the most complex documents.